invokable/laravel-boost-copilot-cli/README.md

 ## Usage

-When you run the standard Laravel Boost installation command within your Laravel project, you'll see a `GitHub Copilot CLI` item added to the list.
-Select it to generate `.github/copilot-instructions.md` and `.github/mcp-config.json` for Copilot CLI.
+When you run the Laravel Boost installation command within your Laravel project, you'll see a `GitHub Copilot CLI` item added to the list.
+Select it to generate `.github/mcp-config.json` for Copilot CLI.
+To generate `.github/copilot-instructions.md`, also select the boost standard `GitHub Copilot`.

 ```shell
 php artisan boost:install